-Virtual Card Rules are automatically created for recurring expenses.
-These rules, after they’re approved, tell Airbase how to create a ledger entry for each recurring transaction.
+Virtual Card Rules, after they’re approved, tell Airbase how to create a ledger entry for each Recurring Virtual Card transaction.

 To amortize an expense, you need to edit the expense’s Virtual Card Rule and mark it as a prepayment.

-- Navigate to Accounting > Virtual Card Rules > Pending Review.
+- Go to Accounting > Virtual Card Rules > Pending Review.

-- When you hover over the rule you will find Edit option, click on it.
+- Hover over the rule to find Edit option.

 - Edit details of the ledger entry such as the account and vendor name if necessary.